aidagroup/regelum/README.md

-# rcognita
+# Regelum
-rcognita: learn in the loop.
+regelum: learn in the loop.
 A framework for reinforcement learning, simulation and control

 # Origin